Adriankhl/relativitization/docs/design.md

 * From player, to player
 * Receive time: based on spacetime interval

+# Mechanism, ai, and data
+* Mechanism is global, pick by mechanism collection name
+* AI is individual, pick by aiName
+* No options for data

 # Event
 * Contains information and choices
 * Player send command to determine the choice, then the choice has a command to be executed